kristy-lam/df-challenge-3-address-book/docs/class-diagrams-test-plan.md

 - [x] 3.1 Prints the details of all contacts
 - [x] 3.2 Throws exception when there is no contact

-**4. As a user, I should be able to search for a contact by name and have the results displayed, so that I can retrieve the contacts I want.**
+**4. As a user, I should be able to search for a contact and have the results displayed, so that I can retrieve the contacts I want.**
 - [x] 4.1 Prints contact when the search input matches the name of the contact
 - [x] 4.2 Throws exception when no match is found
 - [x] *4.3 Prints contact when the search input matches the phone number of the contact